 A clinical study found that ashwagandha significantly reduced stress in men and women, according to a common anxiety measurement scale.
 The researchers noted that it did this in four different ways:

 1. Through the HPA axis: Ashwagandha may regulate how much cortisol and DHEA we generate in response to stressors.
-People taking ashwagandha have lower levels of these compounds in the morning, which suggests that it may be working to lower stress levels, and by extension, how much of these natural chemicals the body produces.
+People taking ashwagandha have lower levels of these compounds in the morning, which suggests that it may be working to lower stress levels and, by extension, how much of these natural chemicals the body produces.

 2. By stopping oxidative damage: Ashwagandha is a powerful antioxidant.
 The demands that free-radical damage does to the body and mind can’t be overstated.
 This herb puts a stop to that cycle.